Langham Pond

-Langham Pond is a 26.7 ha biological Site of Special Scientific Interest north of Egham in Surrey.
+Langham Pond is a 26.7 ha biological Site of Special Scientific Interest north of Egham in Surrey, England.

-The pond and its surrounding alluvial meadows on chalk represent a habitat unique in southern England.
+The pond and its surrounding alluvial meadows on chalk are a unique habitat in southern England.
 The pond is the remains of an oxbow lake, formed when a meander of the River Thames was bypassed.
-The pond contains all four British duckweeds, three nationally scarce plants and a species of fly which has been found nowhere else in Britain, Cerodontha ornata.
+It contains all four British duckweeds, three nationally scarce plants and a species of fly which has been found nowhere else in Britain, Cerodontha ornata.